PeterCamilleri/CX16/quirks/new.md

 ![6502 Oscillator](./6502Osc.png)

-One thing to bear in mind is that such oscillator circuits can be very difficult to make reliable and can often be what engineers call "twitchy".
+One thing to bear in mind is that such oscillator circuits can be very difficult to make reliable and can often be what engineers call "twitchy" or "flaky".

 Th W65C02S exists in an era where reliable oscillator modules are plentiful, simple, reliable, and low cost.
 While the circuitry needed to create a 6502